 After you register your marriage, your U.S. citizen spouse may submit an I-130 petition in the United States.
 We cannot accept immigrant visa petitions in Kyiv.
 Additional information about the process is located on our website or on the USCIS website.

 Every applicant’s situation is unique so we cannot provide an exact waiting period.
 On average, the process takes six months to a year.

 What do I do if I cannot be present at my immigration visa interview?

 If you are unable to attend your scheduled visa interview, you may reschedule your interview online at http://www.ustraveldocs.com/ or by contacting the call center at 044-383-80-66 (if calling from Ukraine) or 703-988-7107 (if calling from the United States).
 Please note that some visa classes are not eligible for interview rescheduling.

 How do I pay the USCIS Immigrant Fee?

-	All applicants issued immigrant visas (including Diversity Visas), except children adopted under the Orphan (IR-3/IR-4) or Hague Processes (IH-3/IH-4), Iraqi and Afghan special immigrants who were employed by the U.S. Government, returning residents (SB-1s), and K visas, will pay the new fee.
+Most applicants who receive immigrant visas (including Diversity Visas) must pay the USCIS immigrant fee.
+The following visa classes do not have to pay the USCIS immigrant fee: children adopted under the Orphan (IR3/IR4) or Hague Processes (IH3/IH4), Iraqi and Afghan special immigrants who were employed by the U.S. government, returning residents (SB-1), and K-visa holders.

 More information is available here: https://travel.state.gov/content/visas/en/immigrate/nvc/immigrant-processing-faqs.html